dcm4che/dcm4chee-arc-hl7cs/source/adt/outbound.rst

 .. [#Note2] If the Patient Breed Code Sequence is present in the attributes, then the value is taken from the Code Meaning of the sequence else if only the Patient Breed Description is present then the description value is used in component 2 of this field.

+.. [#Note3] This field value, if available, shall be present only in HL7 messages sent out of the archive for HL7 Forwarding case and IOCM triggered HL7 messages.
+For External Archive HL7 services case, this field value shall not be present in HL7 messages sent out of the archive.